kindlyfire/pombot-legacy/database.md

 # Database

 The database is RethinkDB.
-The connection can we configured in `config.js` (`db` key).
+The connection can be configured in `config.js` (`db` key).
 Because it's a document-based database, the data schema is unclear.
 This document details each table and what it contains, trying to use TypeScript interfaces (I didn't check them to be valid though).
 There's an interface for every table, indexes are specified

 ```ts
 // Indexes: channelId, serverId